 The Bank has complied with the capital requirements set forth throughout the reporting period with an emphasis on core capital to support its business and activities.
-CCB Indonesia's core capital as of December 31, 2023 is IDR6.01 trillion.
+Core Capital of CCB Indonesia as of 31 December 2024 of IDR 6.14 trillion.
 In managing capital, the Bank refers to the applicable regulatory provisions in calculating capital adequacy to cover risks.